lxl66566/lxl66566/README.md

 ### Just a beginner.

 Hi, I'm AbsoluteX.
-I love to produce small tools to make the world better.
-Accordingly, I love trying new tools and techs.
+I have a lot of ideas and enjoy creating **small tools** to make the world better.
+I love experimenting with new tools and technologies.
 I'm currently interested in Rust.

 #### Stats